Skip to content

 sase bead onboard # walks through the issue-tracking quick start

-sase bead ready # lists work whose blockers are closed
+sase bead ready # lists ready task beads whose blockers are closed

 sase bead show <bead-id> # inspects one bead in detail